 What We Know About Epilepsy & Hereditary Causes

-It’s unlikely that a parent with epilepsy will pass it on to their child.
-Current research shows that there is only a slightly higher risk of children developing epilepsy when their parents have epilepsy (3.5-6%) than when their parents don’t have epilepsy (1-2%).
+Most children have only a slightly higher chance of developing epilepsy when their parent has epilepsy (3.5-6%) than when their parent doesn’t have epilepsy (1-2%).
+In some people, epilepsy is caused by a genetic mutation in one or more genes, and the risk could go up to 50%.
 Your level of risk depends on your specific situation, so you should consult with your epilepsy care team if you have concerns.

 Common Questions About Heredity & Epilepsy